timefcukk/timefcukk/README.md

 <details>
 <summary><strong>stuff about me i guess</strong></summary>
-  hi as u can tell im a big steven kinnie . hes me im him . anyway fcukers!!  i go by he/him andn im ftm sso please dont ,, like ,, fcukin call me by she/her man thats actuall weird dud . i often hallucinate + overreact about things + have extreme anger issues , so im sorryu if i hav e an outburst at you . im really sorry and i know i probabl cant fix what i said. please dont say im not my kins like wjhat ur geerosss . if u ever need me to type more proper;ly tjhan thissiht , u can , cuz as u can tell i misspell alkot pls .
+  hi as u can tell im a big steven kinnie . hes me im him . anyway fcukers!!  i go by he/him andn im ftm sso please dont ,, like ,, fcukin call me by she/her man thats actuall weird dud . i often hallucinate + overreact about things + have extreme anger issues , so im sorryu if i hav e an outburst at you . im really sorry and i know i probabl cant fix what i said. please dont say im not my kins like wjhat ur geerosss . if u ever need me to type more proper;ly tjhan thissiht , u can , cuz as u can tell i misspell alkot pls . i am a violent dog that mneeds to be caged . my enneagram is sx8 ok

 </details>